moliver28/research-handbook/content/handbook/entity/gmbh-germany.md

 Regardless of the length of service, under German law employees may take up to three years of parental leave following the child's birth, adoption or foster care placement.
 The entitlement is valid until a child reaches the age of three years.
 A period of up to 24 months may be taken between the child's third birthday and the completion of his or her eighth year of life.
 The parental leave can be distributed over three time periods, without approval of the employer.
 Distribution over further periods is possible only with the employer's consent.

 In case a woman takes parental leave subsequently to the child's birth, the period of maternity leave is credited for the parental leave.
-For expecting mothers, they may take the Maternity Protection period followed by Parental Leave.
+For expecting birthing parents, they may take the Maternity Protection period followed by Parental Leave.
 GitLab will provide full Parental Leave pay (provided the team member meets the [eligibility criteria](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave)) for up to 16 weeks of the total leave (including the Maternity Protection period).
 The team member may apply for state benefits for the remainder of their Parental Leave.

 **Maternity Leave Payment**